-Our modern learning environment ensures that you can get the most out of your time studying with us.
-You will be taught in modern lecture theatres and teaching rooms and will have access to the wider facilities of City, University of London.
-We have two libraries based on our main University campus and at Gray's Inn Place, which give you unlimited access to the latest law textbooks, journals and directories.
+From 2020 all City Law School students will be located in a brand new building with facilities designed specifically for law education.
+You will also have access to the wider facilities of City, University of London.
+Our library gives you unlimited access to the latest law textbooks, journals and directories.
 In addition, City, University of London's own legal resource portals, Lawbore and Lawbore Professional, contain key resources that are invaluable to your study.
-Lawbore was recommended in The Times in January 2009 as one of the top 7 websites for student lawyers
+Lawbore was recommended in The Times newspaper as one of the top websites for law students.

 At The City Law School you will enjoy the benefits of state-of-the-art lecture theatres, teaching rooms and digital recording facilities.

 Our interactive lecture theatres and teaching rooms are the perfect learning environment for the modern day student.
 We want to ensure that you get the most out of your time in the classroom, so all of our lecture theatres and teaching rooms are fully equipped with a PC network, DVD playback and project facilities.

 In addition to our high quality teaching facilities, there are ten digital recording rooms and playback facilities available for use.
 These rooms enable you to practice and refine your advocacy skills.
 We also have a library of DVDs, which demonstrate advocacy, interviewing and advising and negotiation skills.